mui/material-ui/docs/src/pages/components/snackbars/snackbars.md

 (WAI-ARIA: https://www.w3.org/TR/wai-aria-1.1/#alert)

 - Since alerts are not required to receive focus, content authors should not require users to close a Snackbar if the role is set to `alert` through the SnackbarContent `role` prop.
+This is the default role.
-- If a Snackbar requires focus to close it, then content authors should use the default `role` of `alertdialog`.
+- If a Snackbar requires focus to close it, then content authors should use the `role` of `alertdialog`.

 ```jsx
 <SnackbarContent